jul0105/last-byte.github.io/_posts/2019-03-13-Enigma2017-Crackme0-writeup.md

 FUCK!
 FUCK!
 FUCK!
-Wait a minute, my input is translated in this way?
+Wait a minute, my input is translated to this stuff?
 So that's how it works uh?
 Great I solved it!!
 Now, how does this shit work?
 ```